p4535992/foundryvtt-item-link-tree/README.md

 **NOTE: This module is been tested only on Dnd5e system**

-**NOTE: To help to use this module i created a custom item sheet for Tool type items on the Dnd5e system**
+**NOTE: To help to use this module i created as a example a custom item sheet for Tool type items on the Dnd5e system**

 #### Example manage a chain of weapons ?